walterhiggins/ScriptCraft/README.md

 blocks high by 1 block long.
 Take a look at the src/main/javascript/drone/drone.js file to see what ScriptCraft's drone can do.
-If you're interested in customizing minecraft beyond just creating new buildings, take a look at [./homes/homes.js][homes] for examples of how to create a javascript plugin for Minecraft.
+If you're interested in customizing minecraft beyond just creating new buildings, take a look at [the homes mod][homes] for an example of how to create a more fully-featured javascript plugin for Minecraft.

-[ho]: blob/master/src/main/js/plugins/homes/homes.js
-[ar]: blob/master/src/main/js/plugins/arrows.js
-[si]: blob/master/src/main/js/modules/signs/menu.js

-A Javascript mod for minecraft is just a javascript source file (.js) located in the craftbukkit/plugins/scriptcraft/plugins directory.
-All .js files in this directory will be automatically loaded when the craftbukkit server starts.
-To get started writing your own mod, first take a look at some of the existing mods in the [homes][ho], [arrows][ar] and [signs][si] directories.
+A Javascript mod for minecraft is just a javascript source file (.js) located in the scriptcraft/plugins directory.
+All .js files in this directory will be automatically loaded when the server starts.
+To get started writing your own mod, take a look at some of the [examples][examples].

+[ho]: src/main/js/plugins/homes/homes.js
+[examples]: src/main/js/plugins/examples/

 # Additional information